Bhavanareddi13/Bhavanareddi13/README.md

-- 👋 Hi, I’m @Bhavanareddi13
+- 👋 Hi, I’m Bhavana
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development ,fullstack with java,sql and cloud
-- 🌱 I’m currently learning ...web development and fullstack
+- 🌱 I’m currently learning ...web development,fullstack and java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...my email is bhavana.b.6713@gmail.com